hmxmilohax/rock-band-2-deluxe/README.md

 * No strum limit executable modification by GMS
 * Fast start executable modification by ihatecompvir
 * Additional intro skip scripting to skip the intro movie
+* "Overshell" - a custom on-screen menu system for changing modifiers, speeds, textures, and more.
+Opened by pressing `SELECT, SELECT` on most menu screens.
 * 1080p support via PS3/RPCS3
 * Full Combo indicator per instrument via the multiplier
 * New tour setlists utilizing the Rock Band 1 setlist by C0Assassin